NHID HealthCost Analysis Methodology

 Number of Visits

-Related procedures are health care services that often occur during the same day as the lead procedure.
+Related procedures are healthcare services that often occur during the same day for the category in which it falls (i.e., the list of related procedures is based on the services bucket and not on the specific procedure).
+For ambulance services, the related procedures will reflect a combination of the base rate and mileage rate.
 Claims data from the NHCHIS database are used to determine and display the top 10 most frequent related procedures for a lead procedure.
 When a related procedure is an existing procedure on NH HealthCost, the procedure’s name is linked to the cost display.
 Related procedures are only displayed for unbundled procedures.

 Prescription Drug Pricing *temporarily unavailable*